Frederica Wilson: 2010 election

 When Kendrick Meek retired from Florida's 17th congressional district to run for the United States Senate in 2010, Wilson ran for the open seat and won the Democratic nomination.
 She won the November 2 general election without electoral opposition in a district where the Democratic nomination is tantamount to election.

 Tenure

 During the 117th Congress, Wilson voted with President Joe Biden's stated position 100% of the time according to a FiveThirtyEight analysis.

+During the 119th Congress, Wilson has not appeared in Congress since April 17, 2026, missing 43 consecutive votes as of May 13, 2026; although she has remained active on social media, she has not provided a public explanation of this absence.
+By June 2026, Wilson had missed 44.5% of all votes in 2026.

 Education

 During her career as an educator, Wilson founded the 5000 Role Models program, which seeks to bring down dropout rates.
 Since her time in the Florida legislature, she has strongly opposed standardized testing.
 She has expressed concern with the Florida Comprehensive Assessment Test (FCAT), suggesting that the funds spent administering it would be better spent on improving education by hiring more teachers, and proposing in 2012 that tutoring companies be banned from exploiting vulnerable children, "even if it means banning companies like Ignite!
 Learning, founded by ex-Governor Jeb Bush's brother, Neil".